My world is an ever-climbing mountain.

 I continue on with renewed strength.

-Read more articles by Elisa Whitlock or search for articles on the same topic or others.
+Read more articles by Elisa Whitlock or search for other articles by topic below.

 I wish I could write poetry.